yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

 This is the dataset parsed and used for the project Lyrics-Conditioned Neural Melody Generation.

+For the project, two differents dataset were used :
-The data comes from the LAKH Midi Dataset lmd-full (downloadable at this url : https://colinraffel.com/projects/lmd/).
+- One dataset that can be found in the "partial_dataset" folder and comes from the LAKH Midi Dataset lmd-full (downloadable at this url : https://colinraffel.com/projects/lmd/).
 Only English songs were used from the dataset.
   To download the MIDI files corresponding the .npy files from the dataset, you can search the names of the files in both dataset, that   are unchanged and serve as ID.
+  This dataset was used for training the LSTM-GAN model.
+Both word-level parsing and syllable-level parsing were used in the training (see below for more information)

+- One dataset that is made by mergind the one from LAKH Midi Dataset and one found on https://www.reddit.com/r/datasets/comments/3akhxy/the_largest_midi_collection_on_the_internet/.
+  This dataset was used for training the Skip-gram embeddings as well as the BURT embeddings.
+Fom this dataset, only Word-level parsing was used.

+lyrics embeddings for "lmd-full + reddit" are used for training skip-gram model and BURT model, while, lyrics embeddings for "lmd-full" are used for training, validation, and testing in Conditional LSTM-GAN model for melody generation from lyrics.

 The parsing is as follow :